This post was originally published on the Impatient Optimists site through the Bill & Melinda Gates Foundation.

 Also, we see a tension between flexibility and rigidity of products.
 Making microloans more flexible by introducing a grace period before repayment started has been shown to improve business investment, profit, and income, while making savings accounts more rigid by allowing customers to make a savings commitment has helped them save more.
 We don’t always know ahead of time how products will affect consumer behavior, and that’s why experimentation is key to the design process.

-For more information about Responsible Finance Forum VI: Evidence and Innovation for Scaling Inclusive Digital Finance, including presentations and a summary of event outcomes, visit http://responsiblefinanceforum.org/rffvi/.
+For more information, including presentations and a summary of event outcomes, visit Responsible Finance Forum VI: Evidence and Innovation for Scaling Inclusive Digital Finance.